 St Gabriels Technical College

 In 2014 donor contributions supported the building of two new dormitories for boys and girls, with ablution blocks.
+This project is currently underway and is nearing completion.
 Two Toyota Coaster Buses were delivered successfully in 2016 to provide transport for students to get to school and home again safely each day.